ryanwhowe/php-binarytranscoder/README.md

 - [ ] Additional test cases
 - [ ] Explore converting this package to a php extension
 - [ ] Allow for null values when new key items have been added
-- [ ] Allow for an option to allow fewer keys than boolean values to be decoded
+- [ ] Allow for an option to allow fewer keys than boolean values to be decoded, just dump the values for the missing array keys